 I’m not sure what else to say about this one.
-If your business isn’t already on Google My Business, Bing Maps, Apple Maps, etc. then you need to do this before considering other aspects of link building.
+If your business isn’t already on Google Business Profile, Bing Maps, Apple Maps, etc., then you need to do this before considering other aspects of link building.

 2. Leverage your existing partnerships.
 After you feel comfortable with where you are sitting in terms of citations and brand visibility, it’s time to move to obtain the low-hanging fruit links.
 These are usually links from partner companies within your industry.
 Know a roofer that you refer business to?
 Have a friend who’s a realtor?
 Connect with these people and ask for a link to your website – it could be as simple as a link from a resource page on their site.
 You’ll be surprised just how many links you can acquire through this method.

 3. Resources for industry partners.
-Continuing on the partnership theme, we’ve seen a lot of success in creating valuable local and sharable resources that you can give away to your industry partners.
+Continuing on the partnership theme, we’ve seen a lot of success in creating valuable local and shareable resources that you can give away to your industry partners.

 This could be something like the ultimate furnace checklist when purchasing a new home that you offer to realtors in the area and have them feature it on their website with a link back.

-There’s a lot that goes into a good broken link building process that we won’t cover in this post, but at a high level, you crawl through high authority industry websites to identify any broken links they may have.
-Then create resources for these sites and present them as an alternative link than the broken one – resulting in great authority with often very minimal work.
+There’s a lot that goes into a good broken link-building process that we won’t cover in this post, but at a high level, you crawl through high-authority industry websites to identify any broken links they may have.
+Then, create resources for these sites and present them as an alternative link to the broken one – resulting in great authority with often very minimal work.

 Stay in the know

 Get the latest insights delivered right to your inbox.
 Stay in the know on both SEO and agency life and connect with other like-minded professionals.